codeconsole/grailsnumberbug/README.md

 	3. Create Person.groovy with code provided in documentation.

-	4. Create a sample Person object to demonstrate converter.
+	4. Create a sample Person object in BootStrap.groovy to demonstrate converter.

 	5. run-app and visit http://localhost:8080/person/index